jonwalz/cookie-stand/README.md

 #Code Fellows Cookie Store Project

-This is the second project for Code Fellows Coursework
+This is the second project for Code Fellows Coursework.
+An example of a fixtional food cart business.
+Daily sales information calculated and displayed in an app format.

 ## Usage